iceprosurface/remote-async/readme.md

       },
     });
 }
-// to use in any vue component export default {
+// To use in any Vue component export default {
   methods: {
       async click() {
-        // just like axios
+        // Similar to using axios
         const data = await ServerClient.registerPromise('do-something', { a: 1 });
-        // should be {b: 2}
+        // Should return {b: 2}
         console.log(data);
       },
   }